bilal02s/Competition-Conception/readme.md

 ## Conception

+### Version 1

 ![UML](./UML/competition-sportive.png)

    1. * As shown in the UML diagram, we model the competition concept using an abstract class competition.
 This common mother class implements the common attributs and methods that will be later used in each competition type.  </br>
       * Common attributs such as list of players, a map assigning each player a score to be retrieved at the end of the competition.  </br>
       * Common methods such as getPlayers, play: its job is to execute the matchs and assign the final scores. </br>
       ranking : get the rankings of the players.